Tkyohi/Hypixel-Skyblock-1.8.9-Auction-House-Flipper-Sniper-Mod/README.md

 #Once ingame use ./nec to get started and configure.

-#Download the mod above and happy flipping!
+#Download the mod above and place it into your mods folder.

+#Happy flipping!